goblins-tech/auto-developer/packages/builders/karma-builder/README.md

 # karma builder

-> a builder for [autoDeveloper](https://github.com/goblins-tech/autoDeveloper) workflow, just add it to autoDeveloper.json file
+> a builder for [auto-developer](https://github.com/goblins-tech/auto-developer) workflow, just add it to auto-developer.js file

-# Getting Started With `autoDeveloper`
+# Getting Started With `auto-developer`

-this package is created using [autoDeveloper](autoDeveloper.com)
+this package is created using [auto-developer](goblinsTech.com/auto-developer)